Buy - Sell Brevard Real Estate

 7. Keep inquiries to a minimum.
 Each time you authorize a lender, creditor or other business to check your credit report, an inquiry is added to your file.
 A large number of inquiries within a short time period may send up a red flag—that you're applying for too much credit because you're having financial problems or you're taking on more debt that you can pay off.
 Note: Queries within a few weeks for one type of credit — say, a car loan or a mortgage will be grouped as one.
 Creditors know you are likely to shop multiple sources.

 9. Put off buying big ticket items.
-The new refrigerator or sofa can wait until you've cleaned up your credit.
+The new refrigerator or sofa can wait until you've bought your new home at a lower interest rate.

 10. Pay for everyday items with cash.
 Don't pay for your groceries with your credit card.
-It's much too easy to spend more than you have budgeted for...and you could wind up paying interest on your quarter of milk and loaf of bread.
-Keep your balance under 30% of your limit.
+It's much too easy to spend more than you have budgeted ...and you could wind up paying interest on your quart of milk and loaf of bread.
+Keep the balance under 30% of your limit to earn top scores.

 More Information: